A Complete Approach to Loop Verification with Invariants and Summaries: Verification of Loops with Invariants and Contracts

-\begin{theorem}[Completeness of Loop Invariants] Given a valid triple, \\ $\models \hoare{P}{W(t,B)}{Q}$, then there exists a corresponding correct invariant. \end{theorem} \begin{proof} Predicate $\lambda s.\ \exists s_0.\ P(s_0) \land I^*(s_0,s)$ is a correct invariant (\cref{def:inv}), where $I^* \subseteq S \times S$ is the strongest relation that characterizes regularly terminating loop iterations, defined as the least fixpoint of:
+\begin{theorem}[Completeness of Loop Invariants] For a loop $W(t,B)$, \begin{itemize} \item if $\safe{P}{W(t,B)}$ then there exists a corresponding safe invariant $I$ \item if $P{W(t,B)}{Q}$, there is a corresponding correct invariant $I$ \item if $⊧ \hoare{P}{W(t,B)}{Q}$, there is an invariant~$I$ that is safe \emph{and} correct \end{itemize} \end{theorem} \begin{proof} Inductive invariant $λ s.\ ∃ s₀.\ P(s₀) ∧ I^*(s₀,s)$ proves all three claims, where $I^* ⊆ S × S$ is the strongest relation that characterizes regularly terminating loop iterations, defined as the least fixpoint of: